zhutoutoutousan/A-study-note-as-a-beginner/language/_log-L.md/log-L-cert.md

     - [2021/11/13(Session ajourned)](#20211113session-ajourned)

+- That's why the system will help you, the world gives you shit by leting stupid shit happen to you, then you have the choice to **SAVE AND QUIT**

 # \[Software Project\]: Policy update notifier - In the loop during the sloppiest moment
 #activeproject
 - Build a bot that automatically get the recent news from the test website daily, if it is about the renewed policy of the certain test, notify through email or SMS